Mananambal: Orasyon

-Oraysons encompass the Catholic aspect of the panambal.
-As mentioned above, oraysons are given by the librito which has an unknown origin.
+Orasyons encompass the Catholic aspect of the panambal.
+As mentioned above, orasyons are given by the librito which has an unknown origin.
 There are theories that connect the librito with the Spanish missionaries either before or during colonization because of its Latin texts.
 This form of treatment can be done through the blessing of a medicinal object given to the patient by prayer or blessing the patients directly.
-Oraysons can be combined with other treatments.
+Orasyons can be combined with other treatments.